 If you have an outstanding warrant in Tarrant County, TX, and are awaiting extradition back to Texas, then a criminal defense attorney can start working on your case while you are awaiting extradition.
-In some cases, especially for an old warant for violation of probation, the attorney in Tarrant County, TX, can fight to have the case resolved even before the extradition takes place.
+In some cases, especially for an old warrant for violation of probation, the attorney in Tarrant County, TX, can fight to have the case resolved even before the extradition takes place.
 The extradition process generally takes less than 30 days although it can take up to 90 days in some circumstances.

-Likewise, if you are being detained in Tarrant County awaiting extradition out of state, an attorney at Law Offices of Richard C. McConathy can also help you obtain a bond so that you do not have to remain in custody while awaiting extradition.
+Likewise, if you are being detained in Tarrant County awaiting extradition out of state, an attorney at the Law Offices of Richard C. McConathy can also help you obtain a bond so that you do not have to remain in custody while awaiting extradition.
 When the arrest or detention was illegal, an experienced criminal defense attorney can help you fight for your release by filing and litigating a writ of habeas corpus.

 Let us put our experience to work for you.
 Call (817) 422-5350 today.

-If you were charged with a crime in another state, then the extradition process might allow authorities to hold you in custody in Texas until the authorities in the other state make the arraignments to pick you up and bring you back to the place where the warrant was issue.
-In most cases, the extradition process is only used for felony offenses and an extradition for a misdemeanor offense is extremely rare.
+If you were charged with a crime in another state, then the extradition process might allow authorities to hold you in custody in Texas until the authorities in the other state make the arraignments to pick you up and bring you back to the place where the warrant was issued.
+In most cases, the extradition process is only used for felony offenses and extradition for a misdemeanor offense is extremely rare.